camercu/oscp-prep/CHEATSHEET.md

 In Windows, *Active Directory Services Interface (ADSI)* is a set of COM interfaces that acts as an LDAP provider for programatic communication over LDAP (e.g. via .NET/PowerShell).

 When trying to access an object (like a share drive) in AD, permissions are managed by *Access Control Lists (ACLs)*, which are composed of *Access Control Entries (ACEs)*.
 ACEs can be configured to provide many different **permission types**.
 From an attacker perspective, these are the most interesting ones:
-- *GenericAll*: Full permissions on object
+- *GenericAll*: Full permissions over object
-- *GenericWrite*: Edit certain attributes on the object
+- *GenericWrite*: Edit certain attributes of the object
 - *WriteOwner*: Change ownership of the object
 - *WriteDACL*: Edit ACE's applied to object
 - *AllExtendedRights*: Change password, reset password, etc.